 A Message from the Director

-While most honors programs primarily emphasize academics, the Honors Program at SBU strives to develop students in ways that are more than just intellectual.
+The Honors coursework is substantive and engaging.
+Unlike some high school honors work, it is not simply harder or more work.
+Instead, through smaller class sizes, the faculty members are able to encourage deep learning in the context of relationship and discussion.
 The majority of the honors coursework meets general education requirements and adds a minimum number of hours to a student’s required coursework.
 In addition to the general education coursework, the Honors Colloquium offers a forum for stimulating, intellectual discussion on a variety of topics, and the Honors Capstone Experience presents students with the opportunity to complete research in their chosen field with a professor in their area of study.

 In addition to the academic coursework, the SBU Honors Program encourages students to become active in the university life through service, leadership, and spiritual development.
-Honors scholars are also invited to attend various concerts, plays, art exhibits, and lecture series, at no cost to the students.
+Honors scholars are invited to attend various concerts, plays, art exhibits, and lecture series, at no cost.
 Honors students have enjoyed productions at Juanita K. Hammons Hall such as STOMP, Ring of Fire, Movin' Out, and Ballet Hispanico, the Our National Parks Exhibit at the Ella Corothers Dunnegan Gallery of Art, and Josef Luptak, a Slovakian cellist who performed on the SBU campus.
 In addition to attending cultural events, selected students will meet fellow honors scholars at the regional meeting of the National Collegiate Honor Council.

-Dutile Honors Program Director
+Dutile Honors Program, Interim Director